DC distribution system (ship propulsion): Fast fault interruption with solid state technology

 A solid-state DC breaker switch is able to interrupt the full short-circuit current in microseconds.
 With such a time constraint, an autonomous switch control system must ensure local fault protection, without the need for external control or fault detection.
 This technology provides maximum flexibility for onboard DC grids and provides protection against short-circuit currents in any part of the grid.
-In addition to rapid over-current protection, the breaker should be programmed to open to a time-current profile in case of a overshoot.
+In addition to rapid over-current protection, the breaker should be programmed to open to a time-current profile in case of an overshoot.
 This enables the overall system to reconfigure the behavior of the DC breaker switch within certain predefined boundaries and according to applied ship rules.
 The fast opening time of a solid-state breakers limits the fault current considerably and minimizes the negative impact on the load.
 The current does not reach damaging levels and can be interrupted without forming an arc.
 Voltage reversal is therefore not required.